All Episodes

 You can just create one big cooperative, and it allows corporations to do that, which is a pretty smart thing to do.

-And it minimizes the you know the impact that these corporations that want to give insurance to their employees and all the hoops and loops that they have to jump through to actually get it done.
+And it minimizes the impact that these corporations that want to give insurance to their employees and all the hoops and loops that they have to jump through to actually get it done.

 Anyway, to this pre-exemption of state law, Congress added exemptions to many Obamacare regulations.